bitwarden/help/_articles/account/forgot-master-password.md

 Complete the following steps to delete your account:

+{% callout warning%}
+This action is permanent and cannot be undone.
+{% endcallout %}

 1. Navigate to [vault.bitwarden.com/#/recover-delete](https://vault.bitwarden.com/#/recover-delete).
 2. Enter the **Email Address** associated with your account.
 3. In your email inbox, open the email and verify that you want to delete this Bitwarden account.